Culture of Lithuania: Sports

 There are eighty Olympic and non-Olympic sports federations in Lithuania.
 Among the most popular sports in Lithuania are basketball, football, athletics, and cycling.
 Professional sportsmen and trainers are educated in the Lithuanian Academy of Physical Education.

 On October 1, 1932, the Department of Physical Education and Sports was founded.
 The department supports Lithuanian athletics and promotes physical education.
 Lithuania's National Olympic Committee supports Lithuania's Olympic athletes and is led by Arturas Poviliunas.

 Discus throw Olympic athlete Virgilijus Alekna is a two-time gold winner and medalist.
 Alekna was named UNESCO Champion for Sport in 2007.

 Lithuania's national basketball team, football team and rugby union team compete internationally.
 The country has produced several world-class basketball players, such as Arvydas Sabonis, Žydrūnas Ilgauskas and Linas Kleiza.

 Literature and journalism

 Lithuania's literature is based upon folklore tradition.
 Song books began publishing in the sixteenth century.
 The first Lithuanian book was Katekizmas (Simple Words of Catechism) by Martynas Mažvydas in 1547.
-A archival site of Lithuanian literature and folklore is the Institute of Lithuanian Literature and Folklore in Vilnius.
+An archival site of Lithuanian literature and folklore is the Institute of Lithuanian Literature and Folklore in Vilnius.

 Newspapers and magazines are popular in Lithuania.
 Lithuania's biggest selling newspaper is Lietuvos Rytas.
 Whereas, Respublika and Vakaro Zinios are tabloid magazines.
 English language magazine publications are translated into Lithuanian for local consumers.